jrcwycy/Hematokytos/README.md

 - `geo_submission/` - Jupyter notebook for preparing data and metadata for GEO submission

 Each pipeline directory contains its own README with usage instructions.

+Earlier versions of this pipeline are available at [https://github.com/CooperStansbury/hematokytos](https://github.com/CooperStansbury/hematokytos)